shivaylamba/python-sdk/docs/AdvancedAugmentation.md

 ## Entity & Process

 Memory has two core components to which data is attributed:
-- entity: think person, place, or thing; list a user
+- entity: think person, place, or thing; like a user
 - process: think your agent, LLM interaction or program

 Advanced Augmentation will "attach" data to each of these while the entity (user) is having a conversation with an LLM (process).